CtrlK

 Suggestions

-Remove the 'Knowledge Reference' keyword dump section — it provides no actionable guidance Claude doesn't already know.
+Remove the 'Knowledge Reference' keyword dump section at the bottom — it provides no actionable guidance Claude doesn't already know.

 DimensionReasoningScore